 - User aggregates and segmentations: Number of purchases in total (>1, 1, 0), Number of engagements in the last 3 months (>100, >10, <10 (based on project analytics)), RFM segments, number of viewed products, Most commonly visited brand/category, Price preference (Visiting cheap/expensive, Ordering PLP based on price from the cheapest), Visiting mostly products in sale, Purchase probability segment (high, medium, low)

 - Establish what is a success for you.
 Then you can optimize - if the goal is to subscribe to a newsletter then optimize for subscription clicks.

 - Consider immediate feedback.
-Even if your goal is to sell a product when showing the best promoted products to a customer, do not optimize for purchases as there might not be enough data points.
-Instead, a great way of showing the contextual personalization that a right decision was made is through monitoring clicking on the weblayer.
+Even if your goal is to sell a product when showing the best-promoted products to a customer, do not optimize for purchases as there might not be enough data points.
+Instead, a great way of showing the contextual personalization that the right decision was made is through monitoring clicks on the weblayer.

 - Consider an example of 4 weblayers with different discount types:

 - Free delivery (you can read more about this Use Case here)

 - Or select which image or product you want to show first in a carousel.

 - Or select the best-performing homepage banner for each customer.